Anti-Defamation League: 2020s

+Gaza war and genocide

+During the Gaza war and genocide, the Anti-Defamation League under Jonathan Greenblatt has been accused of exploiting the accusation of antisemitism to silence criticism of Israel.

+On October 25, Greenblatt of the ADL and Alyza D. Lewin and Kenneth L. Marcus of the Brandeis Center wrote university presidents a letter calling on them to investigate Students for Justice in Palestine for "potential violations of the prohibition against materially supporting a foreign terrorist organization", adding that "universities must also update their code of conduct to ensure that harassment and support for terrorism have no place on campus".
+According to The Nation columnist Spencer Ackerman, "The ADL provided not a shred of evidence for that incendiary, potentially life-ruining accusation."

 In December 2023, ADL staff were informed that the anti-bias education program A World of Difference (AWOD) was ended.
 The program was founded in 1985 to address bias in all forms and was integrated into school curricula both in the United States and internationally.
 Curricula materials and other anti-bias resources were removed from the website.
 Staff members were either laid off or reassigned to antisemitism education.

+The Intercept reported in 2025 that Greenblatt has "shored up the ADL's role as little more than a fierce pro-Israel lobby group known for defending Israel by attacking its critics.
+With no sense of irony, much of this effort manifests as defamatory speech — at least in the everyday, if not the legal, sense — by Greenblatt."
 In June 2025, the ADL laid off 22 employees as part of a shift away from broader civil rights work in favor of focusing on antisemitism.

-In September 2025, the ADL deleted its Glossary of Extremism, which contained thousands of entries on neo-Nazi groups, militias and antisemitic conspiracies, after facing criticism by Elon Musk.
-In September, Elon Musk attacked the ADL, calling it a "hate group" and accusing it of being anti-Christian in nature.
+In September 2025, the ADL deleted its "Glossary of Extremism", which contained thousands of entries on neo-Nazi groups, militias and antisemitic conspiracies, after facing criticism by Elon Musk.
+Musk called it a "hate group" and accused it of being anti-Christian in nature.
 The attacks came after the assassination of Charlie Kirk brought new attention to the ADL's historical work on right wing antisemitism.
 Following the backlash from Musk and other prominent conservatives, the FBI cut ties with the ADL and Director Kash Patel made a statement condemning the ADL.
+Some former employees blamed the organization's shift of focus to combating pro-Palestinian activism for alienating progressive groups, few of which criticized the FBI's decision.